saucesome/prysm-docker-compose/README.md

 ```
 This also disables prometheus and grafana and uses external eth1 node connection (see `./config/beacon-no-geth.yaml` for changing the endpoint).

-### Spadina
-To run with [Spadina testnet](https://github.com/goerli/medalla/tree/master/spadina) copy `./compose-examples/docker-compose.spadina.override.yaml` in the same folder as your `docker-compose.yaml` and rename it to `docker-compose.override.yaml`.

-### Zinken
-To run with [Zinken testnet](https://github.com/goerli/medalla/tree/master/zinken) copy `./compose-examples/docker-compose.zinken.override.yaml` in the same folder as your `docker-compose.yaml` and rename it to `docker-compose.override.yaml`.

-Thanks to [@danbryan](https://github.com/danbryan) for this contribution!

 ## (optional) Configure your node